hustf/RouteMap/README.md

 Fitting many readable labels onto the available paper is challenging, and we plan to expand the options here.

 So far, overlapping labels are simply not shown by default.
 See `snap_with_labels` keywords.
+(Version 0.0.4 contains the type LabelPaperSpace, which we plan to move to LuxorLabels.
+Not showing overlapping labels currently don't fully work.)

 Functions for optimizations by now include